martinaobrien/data-representation-project/README.md

 The repository contains the following files:
 - README.md - overview of the repository and implementation of the programme
 - FilmDAO.py - the implementation of the code for the local host interface
-- application.py -
+- application.py - server for the programme
-- dbconfig.py
-- dbconfigtemplate.py
+- create_database.py - creating the neccessary database for implementation by user (## only needed if you don't have a database called 'datarepresentation' already in your mysql)
+- create_tables.py - creating the neccessary table for films for implementation by user
+- dbconfig.py - contains username and password (this will not be uploaded to Github)
+- dbconfigtemplate.py - this is the setting up for dbconfig.py (this is to be manipulated by users to access their mysqls)
-- requirements.txt -
+- requirements.txt - contains neccessary packages
 - index.html - browswer interface for the database
 - .gitignore - files and applications that are ignored by Github to ensure implementation without errors
 - License - License of the Repository